Decicus/Wordlist-Kicker/README.md

 (Don't mind the name, I think it needs to change too.)

 ##Planned features:##
+- Ability to blacklist strings like "www." or "http://". *PRIORITY*
 - Ability to change where the wordlist is saved.
 - Whitelisting users/Steam ID's that will be ignored.